Never Miss a Chance to Do the Most Good

 Group Instrument Classes include Keyboard, Guitar, Singing, Drums, & Ukulele

-Classes include up to 8-10 students per teacher (singing group has no limit) and utilize peer encouragement to learn and play simultaneously.
+Classes include up to 8-10 students per teacher (singing group can include up to 25) and utilize peer encouragement to learn and play simultaneously.
 Students learn theory in a fun and engaging way, while technique and performance play a large role.
-Group classes allow students to feel less pressure because the teacher isn’t scrutinizing their every move, but are free to focus on the joy and fun of playing music.
+Group classes allow students to feel less pressure because the teacher isn’t scrutinizing their every move but are free to focus on the joy and fun of playing music.

-Students ages 7 to 14 can choose up to 3 different classes in Drums, Guitar, Keyboard, Voice, or Ukulele.
+Students ages 8 to 14 can choose up to 1 class: Drums, Guitar, Electric Guitar, Keyboard, Voice, or Ukulele.

 Each class is 45 minutes long.
 We provide instruments, music, and materials needed.

-We exist to make quality music and art classes accessible to every student in our community, beginning with elementary school students.
+We exist to make quality music classes accessible to students in our community with a desire to learn.

 Register Now